zmudc/openiked/README.md

 This is the port of OpenBSD's iked to Darwin/OS X and other operating systems (see "Supported Platforms").

 This fork/branch is for developing the portable version.
-It is a work in progress and recently forked off the old portable branch that dates back to 2013.
-It is not functional yet.
-The main areas that need work is the pfkeyv2 interface and the compatability with different versions of OpenSSL.
+It has recently been updated and is now based on an up-to-date version of OpenBSD's native iked.
+It has been tested on recent versions of NetBSD and works on NetBSD with some limitations (see "Caveats, bugs and limitations").

 iked is a lean Internet Key Exchange (IKEv2) daemon which performs mutual authentication and which establishes and maintains IPsec VPN